KND-X/Discord-OpenAI-Whisper-Bot/README.md

 ## Installation

+- Install python 3.9.9 and optionally git

 - Create discord app https://discord.com/developers/docs/getting-started#step-1-creating-an-app

-- Enter Bot section in left sidebar and turn on Message Content Intent
+- Enter Bot section in left sidebar, turn on Message Content Intent, copy token and store it somewhere

 - Click on OAuth2, then on URL Generator, tick bot and applications.commands scopes

 - Below in bot permissions tick Send Messages and Read Message History

-- Copy the link on bottom of the page, paste into web browser and the bot to a server
+- Copy the link on bottom of the page, paste into web browser and add the bot to your server

+- Git clone or download zip from this repository

 - Install Depedancies: